preciofishbone/OmniaDocsG2/pages/move-page/index.rst

 You can always move a page to another position on the same level (within the parent node).

-It's also possible to move a node (one page or a page with all sub pages) to any position in the navigation tree.
-In Omnia 6.10 you can also move a page to any Page Collection within the Publishing App.
+It's also possible to move a node (one page or a page with all sub pages) to any position in the navigation tree, even to other page collections within the publishing app.
 See this page for more information: :doc:`Edit Page Navigation </pages/edit-page-navigation/index>`

 Do the following to move a page within the same level: